EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 ### 9. Public School House
 **Attached schoolhouse**: Sage 1856; Freeman 1966, 342, cited in Rosenzweig & Blackmar 1992, 71.
 **School name and Caroline W. Simpson as teacher**: Valentine 1855, 253.
-Note: Valentine 1856, 264 lists the teacher as Caroline W. Thompson.
+Note, Valentine 1856, 264 lists the teacher as Caroline W. Thompson.
 **Subjects taught and night schools**: McCabe 1872, 668-669.
 **Founding and importance of African Free Schools**: MAAP 2024.
+**African Free Schools as precursor to and relationship with NYC public school system**: Mccarthy 2014.
 **Engraving of African Free School #2 on Mulberry and Grand Street, opened in 1820**: Schomburg Center for Research in Black Culture, Manuscripts, Archives, and Rare Books Division, the NYPL.
 Available online from MAAP 2024.
 **For more about African Free Schools, and another “Colored School,” #4 on West 17th Street**, see Washington 2022.
-**For more about school attendance in Seneca Village versus downtown in “Little Africa”** see Wall, Rothschild, and Copeland 2008.
+**For more about school attendance in Seneca Village versus downtown in “Little Africa,”** see Wall, Rothschild, and Copeland 2008.
-**For more about 19th-century games and toys** see King Manor 2024 and Chudacoff 2007.
+**For more about 19th-century games and toys**, see King Manor 2024 and Chudacoff 2007.

 ### 10. AME Zion Church and Greenhouse
 **First landowners**: Rosenzweig & Blackmar 1992, 65; Ng 1999, 41, citing Grady Turner, Cynthia Copeland, and Herbert Signoret’s research in the New York City Land Conveyances Grantor Index 1825–1832.
 **Location of AME Zion’s lands**: Sage 1856.
 **AME Zion Church history and break from the John Street Church**: Hood 1914, 19-21; Bradley 1956, 81-83.
 **GPR Testing**: Conyers 2005.
-**Laying of cornerstone**: New-York Daily Tribune 1853, 7.
+**Laying of cornerstone**: *New-York Daily Tribune* 1853, 7.
 **Map showing greenhouse**: Sage 1856.
 **For a short history of the AME Zion Church** see Winchell 2020.